oduameh/Hyper-docs/DIDs.md

 }
 ```

-### Resolution of the created DID
+### Resolve the created DID

-To check that the DID document is correctly populated, test the created DID against the resolution endpoint.
+Verify that the DID document is populated by calling the resolution endpoint.
+Replace `{didRef}` with the long-form DID to retrieve the document.
+If you use the short-form DID before publication, resolution fails because the operation has not been anchored on-chain.

-Replacing the `{didRef}` with the long-form DID, and the response should return the DID document.
-Replacing the `{didRef}` with the short-form DID, and the resolution should fail since the DID still needs to be published.

 ```shell
 curl --location --request GET 'http://localhost:8080/cloud-agent/dids/{didRef}' \